Info for parents

-As a parent, if you face divorce or separation, the impact on your child is one of your main concerns because you know that your child, as well as you, feels the stress and confusion of this difficult time in your lives.
+As a parent, if you face divorce or separation, the impact extends beyond you and your ex to also your child/ren.
+This will be one of your main concerns because you know that your child, as well as you, feels the stress and confusion of this difficult time in your lives.

-Many children feel angry, sad or frustrated about the prospect of their parents splitting up and are uncertain what life will be like afterwards.
+Your children may also feel angry, sad or frustrated about the prospect of their parents splitting up and feel uncertain about what life might look like in the future.

 You can influence the impact on your child by focusing on your ability to: